-The overall implementation of this policy.

-- Ensuring all staff are suitably trained to deliver the subjects. - Ensuring parents are fully informed of this policy. - Reviewing all requests to withdraw pupils from non-statutory elements of the RSHE curriculum. - Discussing withdrawal requests with parents, and the pupil if appropriate, to ensure their wishes are understood and to clarify the nature and purpose of the curriculum, including the benefits of receiving the education. - Ensuring withdrawn pupils receive appropriate, purposeful education during the period of withdrawal. - Encouraging parents to be involved in consultations regarding reviews of the school's RSHE curriculum. - Reviewing this policy on an annual basis. - Reporting to the governing board on the effectiveness of this policy and the curriculum.
+- The overall implementation of this policy. - Ensuring all staff are suitably trained to deliver the subjects. - Ensuring there is adequate time on the school timetable to deliver RSHE as a statutory curriculum subject. - Ensuring parents are fully informed of this policy. - Reviewing all requests to withdraw pupils from non-statutory elements of the RSHE curriculum. - Discussing withdrawal requests with parents, and the pupil if appropriate, to ensure their wishes are understood and to clarify the nature and purpose of the curriculum, including the benefits of receiving the education. - Ensuring withdrawn pupils receive appropriate, purposeful education during the period of withdrawal. - Encouraging parents to be involved in consultations regarding reviews of the school's RSHE curriculum. - Reviewing this policy on an annual basis. - Reporting to the governing board on the effectiveness of this policy and the curriculum.